tomfanhm/cheat-sheet/src/content/documentation/security.md

 - Certificates are used to sign software or active web content to verify its origin and integrity.
 - Legitimate companies use code-signing certificates to prove their code hasn't been altered.
 Unsigned or malicious code can be blocked by browsers.

 ---

+### Certificate Revocation List (CRL)

+#### Purpose of CRL

+- Verifies the validity of a certificate before acceptance for use by a machine.
+- Checks are usually automatic; users may encounter errors if a check fails.

+#### Revocation Check Process

+- When a certificate is presented to a client, it may check with the Certification Authority (CA) to confirm that the certificate hasn't been revoked.

+#### Contents of CRL

+- Includes the serial numbers of all revoked certificates and their dates of revocation.

+#### Publication Format

+- A CRL is published in a special format known as a version 2 certificate.

+---